aroberge/reeborg-world-creation/extending/just-the-path-please.md

 1. when Reeborg turns, and with what sequence of orientation, since different images are used for each orientation;
 2. how often Reeborg turns, since the path drawn is slighly off-centered which makes it easy to distinguish when a right turn is accomplished as three consecutive left turns;
-3. when an object is dropped, since one can see the object **and** one can see that a number appears next to the object; this is both to give information as to the number of objects at a given location, as well as to distinguish between decorative objects and objects that can be picked up, as indicated we have seen before.
+3. when an object is dropped, since one can see the object **and** one can see that a number appears next to the object; this is both to give information as to the number of objects at a given location, as well as to distinguish between decorative objects and objects that can be picked up, as we have seen before.

 ### Getting a path with fewer hints

-It is possible to get a path with fewer hint, as was done for the image included with the world _Around 3_:
+It is possible to get a path with fewer hints, as was done for the image included with the world _Around 3_:

 ![](/assets/around3_path.png)

-1. We can use a completely transparent image for each of the robot orientation:
+1. We can use a completely transparent image for each of the robot orientations:

    ```python
    # using Python